tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 At the start of a cycle, a user:
 - Connects a wallet
-- Configures strategies manually or selects AI-guided safe settings
+- Configures strategies manually or selects rules-based safe settings
 - Acknowledges strategy parameters, risk, gas costs, and withdrawal constraints
 - Deposits funds into a user-specific vault